john-d03/walkietalkie/README.md

 ## Acknowledgments

-Developed using modern web technologies for seamless voice communication.
 Inspired by the design and simplicity of classic walkie-talkies.